-For the portfolios that are part of the scheme, the transitional on technical provision provides a valuation that is NOK 3.0 billion lower in total.
-The transitional is phased out over 16 year, starting from 2017, so the effect is decreased by 3/16 to NOK 2.4 billion as of 12/31/2019.
-The limitation from the floor rule means that the transitional on technical provision is zero as of 12/31/2019.
+For the portfolios that are part of the scheme, the transitional on technical provision provides a valuation that is NOK 10.4 billion lower in total.
+The transitional is phased out over 16 years, starting from 2017, so the effect is decreased by 4/16 to NOK 7.8 billion as of 12/31/2020.
+The limitation from the floor rule means that the transitional on technical provision is NOK 4,815 million as of 12/31/2020.

 The size of the transitional rule, including the floor effect, depends on the interest rate level.
-Even though the transitional on technical provisions is zero as of 12/31/2019, a future decrease in the interest rate level might result in a positive effect.
 Storebrand Livsforsikring has received permission by the Financial Supervisory Authority in Norway to recalculate the transitional on a quarterly basis.